CodingSta/azure-iot-sdk-c/iothub_client/readme.md

 <a name="mbed"></a>
 ## Using the mbed library

-For developers creating device applications on the [mbed](http://mbed.org) platform, we have published a library and samples that will get you started in minutes witH Azure IoT Hub.
+For developers creating device applications on the [mbed](http://mbed.org) platform, we have published a library and samples that will get you started in minutes with Azure IoT Hub.
 This library and the samples have been tested with the following boards:
 * Freescale FRDMK64-F
 * Renesas GR-PEACH
 * SADE.IO GSM Gateway